rankutah/blog/sites/rank-utah/posts/mobile-website-design-utah-county.md

 ## Conclusion

-A website that uses responsive layout, is fast loading, and is easy to navigate is the basis for mobile-friendly design.
+A website that uses responsive layout, is fast loading, and is easy to navigate is the basis for mobile-friendly design in Utah county.
 As more and more users turn to their phones for to browse the web this becomes increasingly important.
 If you would like website that is not only mobile-friendly but one that is focused on optimizing traffic for local SEO, you can visit my website at [RankUtah.com](http://RankUtah.com) to learn more or contact me directly at 801-980-2202.